-MN CAR ACCIDENT ATTORNEY – POLICE OFFICER INJURED IN CRASH
+CAR ACCIDENT ATTORNEY – POLICE OFFICER INJURED IN CRASH

-The report says it happened near the intersection of Hwy.
+The report says the crash happened near the intersection of Hwy.
 96 and the off-ramp from Hwy.
 10. Both the squad vehicle and an SUV were damaged.
 The squad vehicle also caught fire.
 According to the Ramsey County Sheriff’s Office, deputies were looking for a suspect in a stolen vehicle in the area of Hwy 96 and 10.
 But, as a deputy responded to the area, his squad was hit by the suspect’s vehicle on the off-ramp.
 The impact of the crash caused the deputy’s squad to spin, hit another vehicle, and catch fire.

 The deputy suffered serious injuries in the crash, including a bruised lung, fractured ribs and a possible head injury.
 The deputy’s squad was hit broadside by the fleeing stolen vehicle.
 The suspect, who was also transported to the hospital, was wanted on a warrant for fleeing police in a motor vehicle.
 He also has a lengthy criminal history.
 More of this story will likely come out over time.
 When a police office is injured on the job, the criminal case is taken seriously.
-Our lawyers only handle the personal injury part of the case.
+Our lawyers handle the personal injury part of the case.
 However, we take the case just as seriously.

 CAR ACCIDENT LAWYER MN – COMPENSATION FOR LAW ENFORCEMENT OFFICER INJURED

 Any police officer, sheriff’s deputy, State Patrol trooper, or other law enforcement, will receive workers compensation benefits if injured in a car accident while on the job.
 However, if the crash was another driver’s fault, the officer may also be entitled to additional compensation.
-This can come from the auto insurance for the vehicle that caused the accident, and possibly even the officer’s personal auto insurance as well.
-Workers compensation does not provide full compensation after an on duty crash.
-However, you can often get additional compensation from the other driver’s auto insurance.

 If you are a law enforcement officer who has been injured in a car crash, call us and speak with a top MN lawyer for a free consultation.
 We will answer your questions and make sure you are fully compensated.